eoksumm/Lockt/README.md

 # Lockt

-A local password manager built with Flask.
-Passwords are encrypted in the database — even if someone gets the database file, they can't read anything without your master password.
+A local secure password manager built with Flask.

 ## Features